 EXAMPLE:

-Having a PG is immense but for me, I examine having industry liability for better involvement in the X domain.
-The industry definitely gives better chances to develop and I look forward to the same.
+Having a PG is immense, but for me, I examine having industry liability for better involvement in the X domain.
+The industry definitely gives better chances to develop, and I look forward to the same.

 Q11.
 What is your greatest fear?

-Ans .
+Ans.
 This is another question that puts a check on your confidence and is a part of a stress interview.
 It is very important to give a diplomatic answer confidently.
 Do not give any reason for the interviewer to doubt your capabilities.

 EXAMPLE:

 I have been an active member of my team.
 My co-workers would never hesitate to delegate responsibilities to me in their absence.
-Even my juniors never hesitated to take help from me as I would never deny helping them.
+Even my juniors never hesitated to take help from me, as I would never deny helping them.
 Therefore, I’m sure my colleagues would give a positive response when asked about me.

 Q13.
 What is the difference between a team and a group?

 Q14.
-What is your ideal organization?
+What is your ideal organisation?

 EXAMPLE: